 Fans of Victoria’s Bin 4 Burger Lounge will endorse the first Vancouver outpost of this burger-centric spot.
 They’ve just opened up in South Granville (in the old Luke’s) and are hoping to woo Vancouverites with their decadent burgs, salads, and sandwiches.

 16. Aloha Drinking Chocolate at East Van Roasters

 When the snow starts to fall, we’re all about hot chocolate.
 Yes, it’s officially the time of year where you can opt for warm cups of sweetness over mittens or gloves.
 East Van Roasters is known for their absolutely gorgeous small batch chocolate and inventive flavour combinations that (thankfully), never stray too far from traditional deliciousness.
 Their brand new island inspired drinking chocolate features Caramel and Peru ganache with a touch of Hawaiian black salt.
 For an extra jolt, try it as a mocha.

 17. Beef Tartare at Two Rivers Meats

 If you’re going to eat raw beef, what better place than at the butcher shop?
 The sumptuous beef tartare at Two Rivers Meats’ Butcher Shop & Eatery in North Vancouver is made using hand-ground beef, and is a delicious kick off to a meal in this new spot.
 Plus you won’t be too full to eat their signature cheeseburger.

 18. Cuban eats and drinks at Tocador

 Tocador is the new venture that’s taking over the former Charlie’s Little Italian space on Main Street.
-Same team behind it, only this time the vibe will be Cuban.
+It’s a whole new team of owners, and you can expect a Cuban vibe.